 - Installing Contractor: Professionals can assess your home's specific needs, recommend the right system size and type, and provide guidance on energy-efficient options.
 “You need a professional who understands pressures and temperatures, psychrometric charts, how to recover refrigerant, how to evacuate a system properly, how to charge a system properly, and has all of those specialty tools,” Brian Redmond, owner of Redmond’s Complete Comfort in Lock Haven, Pennsylvania.
 “Can you imagine buying a vehicle kit, putting a vehicle together, and then driving down the road?”

-- Ductwork Requirements: Central air requires extensive ductwork.
-If your home lacks existing ducts, installing them can double the project cost.
-Mini splits require no ductwork, making them a more cost-effective retrofit for older homes or renovations.
+- Ductwork Savings: If your home lacks existing ducts, installing central air can double your project cost due to construction needs.
+Mini splits require no ductwork, making them a highly cost-effective retrofit.

-- Zoning Efficiency: Central air cools the entire house at once.
-Mini splits allow you to turn off units in unused rooms, directly reducing energy waste and monthly costs.
+- Zoning Efficiency: Central air cools your entire home at once, regardless of which rooms are occupied.
+Mini splits allow you to turn off units in unused rooms.
+This targeted, smart approach to comfort puts you in control of your energy bills.

 How to Save on Mini Split Installation